linux-chenxing/linux-chenxing.org/infinity2/ido-sbc2d86/index.md

 ## Connectors

-- J4 i2c is i2c0, shared with RTC.
+- J4 i2c is i2c0, shared with RTC and ES7243

 ## Notes